-NURS-615 Clinical Practicum I: AGNP (1 - 4 Credits)
+NURS-615 Clinical Practicum I: AGNP/AG-ACNP (1 - 4 Credits)

-This course offers continuing clinical experience and focuses on expanding upon and refining clinical decision making skills in the management of acute, emergent, and chronic health problems in persons from adolescence through older adulthood.
-Health promotion and disease prevention strategies are incorporated; culturally sensitive care is emphasized. (up to 240 clinical hours) Prerequisite: 540.
+This course offers continuing clinical experience and focuses on expanding upon and refining clinical decision-making skills in the management of acute, emergent, and chronic health problems in persons from adolescence through older adulthood in either primary or acute care settings.
+Health promotion and disease prevention strategies are incorporated; culturally sensitive care is emphasized. (up to 240 clinical hours) Prerequisite: 540 or 541.
 May be repeated for credit.

-NURS-616 Clinical Practicum II: AGNP (1 - 5 Credits)
+NURS-616 Clinical Practicum II: AGNP/AG-ACNP (1 - 5 Credits)

-This course offers continuing clinical experience and focuses on increasing independence in clinical decision-making skills and management of acute, emergent, and chronic health problems in persons from adolescence through older adulthood.
-Health promotion and disease prevention strategies are incorporated; culturally sensitive care is emphasized (up to 240 clinical hours).
+This course offers continuing clinical experience and focuses on increasing independence in clinical decision-making skills and management of acute, emergent, and chronic health problems in persons from adolescence through older adulthood in either primary or acute case settings.
+Health promotion and disease prevention strategies are incorporated; culturally sensitive care is emphasized (up to 300 clinical hours).
 Prerequisite: 615.
 May be repeated for credit.